 Duration: 14 hours

-The excursion will continue with the visit to the national park Belovezhskaya Pushcha.
+The excursion will continue with the visit to the National Park Belovezhskaya Pushcha.
 This world-famous park, which is included into the list of UNESCO World Heritage Sites, has recently celebrated its 600th anniversary!
 It is one of the last and largest remaining parts of the immense primeval forest which once spread across the European Plain.
 Some oaks here are really believed to be over 600 years old!
 The park once used to be a home and playground of Polish princes and Russian tsars, who spent there much time resting and hunting.
+Today it's a tamed wilderness of nature where you can breathe fresh air and enjoy greenery around you.

 Excursion includes the tour around Pushcha and visit to the Museum of Nature.